search icon

 Do you have the necessary experience and skills to succeed in your chosen field of study?
 What’s your purpose?
 What are your long-term plans?

 Mentioning your childhood aspirations will only waste much-needed space in your personal statement.
 Replace what’s not needed with what’s necessary.
-Choose only the best and most relevant of your experience and strengths and put them on your personal statement.
+Choose only the best and most relevant of your experience and strengths to include in your personal statement.

 Conclusion

-If you want to avoid writing what not to put in your personal statement, this list should be a great starting point.
+If you want the best chance of gaining admission to your university of choice, knowing what not to put in your personal statement is a great starting point.

 The main idea is to nail down each sentence in context.
-Every line should support the whole point of your personal statement.
-That is, to convince the admissions committee that you are qualified to be their student.
+Every line should support the main points of your personal statement and contribute to the goal of convincing the admissions committee that you are qualified to be their student.

 Related Content